DeveloperTani/plane-rake/README.md

 ## 📈 What It Does

-- Loads historical aircraft data over a specified area and time range
-- Extracts key flight parameters: time, coordinates, altitude, speed
+- Fetches historical flight data with parameters such as time, coordinates, altitude, speed
 - Saves the data to **CSV and/or JSON**
 - Easy configuration via `config.py`

 ---

-## 📊 Sample Output

-A Power BI sample dashboard will be included in the `/visuals` folder.

----

 ## 🔧 Future Improvements

-- Real-time data tracking
 - Support for more Flightradar24 API endpoints
-- Full CLI interface (no need to modify files manually)
+- CLI support

 ---